 On this day in history

-And for Friday’s market update, see below...
+And for yesterday’s market update, see below...

-Metals and Miners is a regulated product issued by Fleet Street Publications Ltd. Your capital is at risk when you invest in shares, never risk more than you can afford to lose.
+Lifetime Wealth is a regulated product issued by Fleet Street Publications Ltd. Your capital is at risk when you invest in shares, never risk more than you can afford to lose.
 Forecasts are not a reliable indicator of future results.
 Please seek independent financial advice if necessary.
 Fleet Street Publications Ltd. 0207 633 3600.

 Click here for the latest stock market news and charts.

 The FTSE 100 fell heavily yesterday, sliding 0.9% to close at 6,773.